SyamandShaker/challenges/README.md

 # challenges
-My challenges in the classe
+Here you find all challenges I've done in the classe with PowerCoders